Welcome to my FAQs page. Thanks for your readership.

 I do have one question when it comes to growth of the various stocks you own.
 If you have a stock that has gone up a considerable amount, do you sell off some, a profit percentage?
 Do you let your winners run?

-Part of my answer is above – my goal is to keep any one stock to about 5% or so valued of my overall portfolio.
-Of course, if some low-cost ETFs I own, go higher in value than that, I’m not really worried.
+Part of my answer is above ,see my 5% rule.
+Of course, if some low-cost ETFs I own, go higher in value than than 5% of my portfolio I’m not really worried.

 That said, for my stocks, I’m going to let my winners run for the foreseeable future.
 However, I believe for any individual stock, it’s OK to let the odd winner run as long as you understand what can go up in value, can come crashing down.
 There is never a need to take immediate profits unless you have a plan to deploy the proceeds somewhere else.

 I really enjoy your site and your personal journey.
 You write about dividend reinvestment plans often and my question is: will you ever stop running those DRIPs and take the cash instead?
 (You could likely be more strategic with your purchases (as cash builds up) as you well know.)

 - I’m actually getting tired of calculating my adjusted cost base for the Canadian dividend paying stocks that I own there – such that – I need to know what that is for calculating any future capital gains or losses when I sell any taxable assets.
 I want to simplify my life.

 - I would like to start moving more non-registered money to our TFSAs in the coming years to shelter more tax; easier to track when no ACBs to constantly update.
 I wrote about that process and the considerations here – moving stocks or ETFs from your non-registered account to your TFSA.